 There are a number of organizations, both nationally and locally, for people with low vision.
 They can provide you with information and support in your area.
-We have organized them into the following locations:

 National (United States)